niashi/library-management-backend/README.md

 ## Documentation

-To access full automatic documentation provided by Swagger UI, simply head to: http://localhost:8080/swagger-ui.html.
+To access full automatic documentation provided by Swagger UI, once the application is started, simply head to: http://localhost:8080/swagger-ui.html.

 ## Future Improvements